NagarajSH/Spring-Cloud/Spring_Cloud_Api_Gateway_7.md

 How ETag works
 --------------
 1)When client request for the resource, server responds with an etag.
 This ETag is a hash value calculated from the response string.
 This etag is an unique value.
-Both client and server saves this value associated with the request url.
+Both client and server saves this value associated with the request url.<br>
-2)When client makes a request later for the same url, it sends the etag in the request header named "if-none-match".
-3)Server calculates new hash.
+2)When client makes a request later for the same url, it sends the etag in the request header named "if-none-match".<br> 3)Server calculates new hash.<br>
 	a)If the hash value matches it returns 304.
-304 means "not modified". b)If not return, 200 , new content and new etag.
+304 means "not modified".<br>
+	b)If not return, 200 , new content and new etag.

 Note: The purpose of etag is to save bandwidth.